Big Game Season Structure

 Moose season should have a period for archery only, then archery and muzzle loader, then any weapon.
 The current start of moose season with muzzleloaders on top of archery hunters is a safety issue and causes issues with muzzle loaders killing moose at longer ranges when archery hunters are working hard to get in close.
 Two weeks of archery only, followed by two weeks of archery and muzzle loader, followed by two months of any weapon.

-Tavis Rogers 5 months ago
+Tavis Rogers about 1 year ago

 It is a shame that I have to apply for out of state hunts to get the hunting experience I am looking for.
 Other western states have less hunters and less pressured animals.
 I feel that is because they have smaller non-resident allocations and charge more for non-resident tags.
 I love our state and I love the hard work CPW puts in to preserve our wildlife.
 But sometimes I feel like we cater more to non-resident hunters than we do for our own hunters.